openedx/edx-platform/CONTRIBUTING.rst

 .. _Individual Contributor Agreement: https://openedx.org/cla

-If you will be contributing code on behalf of your employer or another institution you are affiliated with, please reach out by email to legal@edx.org to request the Entity Contributor Agreement.
+If you will be contributing code on behalf of your employer or another institution you are affiliated with, please reach out by email to openedx@edx.org to request the Entity Contributor Agreement.

 Once we have received and processed your agreement, we will reach out to you by email to confirm.
-(Please make sure to indicate your email correctly in the agreement.)
 After that we can begin reviewing and merging your work.

 Step 2: Fork, Commit, and Pull Request
 ======================================